 The Oxford Circle Christian Community Development Association grew out of the vision of Oxford Circle Mennonite Church with the mission “To extend healing and hope in the Oxford Circle community, believing that God’s purpose of reconciling all people to Jesus leads us to minister on spiritual, physical, social, & economic levels.”

 The organization was fully incorporated as a 501(c)(3) in 2006.
-OCCCDA’s overall areas of focus are: 1) development of a comprehensive learning community, 2) family support, and 3) economic and community development.
+OCCCDA’s overall areas of focus are 1) the development of a comprehensive learning community, 2) family support, and 3) economic and community development.

-OCCCDA provides services in Oxford Circle community of Philadelphia (Census Tract 390) and surrounding community (zip codes 19124, 19111 and 19149), a “working poor” neighborhood.
+OCCCDA provides services in the Oxford Circle community of Philadelphia (Census Tract 390) and the surrounding community (zip codes 19124, 19111, and 19149), a “working poor” neighborhood.
 Oxford Circle is a community that is ripe with opportunity.
 Over the last ten years, Oxford Circle has experienced unprecedented growth in diversity and young families.
 41% of our community is under the age of 21 (US Census 2010).
 There is both tremendous potential among the youth as well as great need.
-As an example, 50.6% of young men age 18-24 have not completed high school compared with 20.4% ages 25+ (US Census 2010).
+As an example, 50.6% of young men aged 18-24 have not completed high school compared with 20.4% ages 25+ (US Census 2010).

 Carnell, our partner school, is one of the largest elementary schools in the city, serving approximately 1000 students in grades Kindergarten through 5th grade.
 According to the School District of Philadelphia’s website, 100% of students are from economically disadvantaged families (Title I).
 We are excited to begin to see positive progress for the first time as the changes of the School Redesign begin to be implemented!